jlulloaa/pacmen/README.md

 The buttons to the left and the slider at the bottom, allow controlling the action (see [How to Run section](#how-to-run)).

-I have formatted the page mainly with [bootstrap](https://getbootstrap.com/) via the [bootswatch](https://bootswatch.com) theme [SpaceLab](https://bootswatch.com/spacelab/).
+I have formatted the page to become responsive with [bootstrap](https://getbootstrap.com/) via the [bootswatch](https://bootswatch.com) theme [SpaceLab](https://bootswatch.com/spacelab/).
 I also performed some minor and more specific adjustements through my own css style file.

 # How to Run
 <img alt="Button Screenshot" src="howto/buttons.png" height=250px>